 How did you approach the change process?

 After explaining our processes and requirements, and reviewing our complex paper logbooks, we were able to outline the way in which PebblePad could help.
-Over a period of five months we went from the idea of moving away from our laborious paper system being just a dream, to it becoming a reality.
-ASTI were hands-on and involved throughout both the design and implementation stages, providing support and valuable advice about how we could simplify and streamline our processes.
+Over a period of five months, we went from the idea of moving away from our laborious paper system being just a dream, to it becoming a reality.
+The Digital Education team were hands-on and involved throughout both the design and implementation stages, providing support and valuable advice about how we could simplify and streamline our processes.

 They have been patient with our modifications and refinements and have listened carefully to the requirements of our regulatory body, the General Optical Council, to which we must adhere.
 They worked closely with our clinic management team to enable them to make the most of reporting features and allow easy monitoring of student progress.
 They also provided training on the new system to our clinical tutors and staff in the lead up to the new academic year and have created video resources to help us to introduce the system to our students in induction week.

 What are the benefits?

 It is our students who have gained the most benefit from the new system, with access to feedback from clinical sessions within 24 hours of a clinic taking place.
 They can access their feedback from any location, simply by logging in to Pebble+.
 This means our students can now take much more control of their learning, through reviewing and reflecting on their feedback and achievements, and they can easily track their progress against their target number of patient episodes and GOC core competencies using in-built tracking pages.
 Our previous system required logbooks to be stored in the clinic, so the ability to review and reflect was limited, impacting on the student experience.